 Both a traditional 403(b) plan and a Roth 403(b) plan offer tax-advantaged ways to save for retirement.
 Only certain types of employers can offer 403(b) plans, including public schools and tax-exempt organizations, such as charities.
 Also known as tax-sheltered annuities, or TSA plans, all types of 403(b) plans offer tax benefits.
-However, the Roth 403(b) plan is structured differently, from a tax perspective, than a traditional 403(b).
+So, what's the difference between a 403(b) and a Roth 403(b)?
+Take a look at how these retirement accounts structured differently from a tax perspective.

 Earnings and Capital Gains

 Perhaps the greatest advantage of all types of 403(b) retirement accounts is that you don't have to worry about taxes while your money is still in the account.
 In regular investment accounts, you have to report any dividends, interest or capital gains annually when you file your taxes.

 With both traditional and Roth 403(b) plans, no such reporting is required, and no taxes are due at the time the earnings are generated.
 Since you don't have to use any of your earnings to pay for taxes, they can remain within your 403(b) plan and compound.